 Flexible delivery on your time.
-Study when and where you want with the online format.
-Plus, the program can be taken full-time in 12 months or part-time in 21 months.
+Study when and where you want with the online format and complete the program in 15 months.
 Either way, you will be applying your knowledge quickly.

 Incredible Student Experience.
 Small class sizes ensure each student gets personal attention.
 Plus, the cohort-based model ensures you build strong connections with your classmates and learn from their experiences.

 International Experts on the Faculty.
 Each Faculty member was carefully selected based on their experience and expertise in Native American law.
 This group will challenge you, collaborate with you and provoke you to think deeply about how law impacts Indigenous Peoples.